Ortho-K, a Little Known Contact Lens Alternative for Athletes

 An optometrist who focuses on myopia management, such as our optometric team, can provide ortho-k lenses.
-At The Myopia Management Center at Contact Lens and Vision, we examine the athlete’s eyes and create an exact topographic map of the cornea’s surface with the help of specialized equipment.
+At The Adult Ortho-K Center at Contact Lens and Vision, we examine the athlete’s eyes and create an exact topographic map of the cornea’s surface with the help of specialized equipment.
 The ortho-k contact lenses are then custom-designed to meet the individual’s requirements.

 We will also provide guidance on caring for and cleaning the lenses.

 Don’t let vision issues get in the way of achieving your best on the sports field.
-If glasses or contacts are getting in the way of your or your child’s athletic performance, contact our optometric team at The Myopia Management Center at Contact Lens and Vision to schedule an eye exam today.
+If glasses or contacts are getting in the way of your or your child’s athletic performance, contact our optometric team at The Adult Ortho-K Center at Contact Lens and Vision to schedule an eye exam today.